David-Edoh/Deloyment-of-vagrant-Ubuntu-cluster-with-LAMP-stack/README.md

 ## Introduction

 The Vagrant VM Setup script automates the creation and configuration of Virtual Machines (VMs) using Vagrant.
-It is designed to set up a master VM and a slave VM, configure user management, enable inter-node communication, copy files between VMs, install a LAMP stack, and validate PHP functionality with Apache.
+It is designed to set up a master VM and a slave VM, configure user management, enable inter-node communication, copy files between VMs, install a LAMP stack, validates PHP functionality with Apache, and sets up a load balancer to direct traffic to the master and slave.

 ## Prerequisites
 Before using this script, ensure you have the following software installed on your system: